Topological classification of Higher-order topological phases with nested band inversion surfaces: The nested band inversion surfaces

 In the above procedure, introducing the 2-BIS $S^{m=2}_1$ reduces both the dimension and the order of topology by $1$ for the effective Hamiltonian $H-H_1=H_2$.
-In other words, the 1st-order topology of $H_2$ is captured by the 1st-order surface states of $H_1$, thus give rise to 2nd-order topological boundary states of the overall system.
-For $n>2$, this procedure can be repeatedly applied to the Hamiltonian, until a 1st-order topological Hamiltonian $H_n$ is obtained.
-For example, for $n=3$, the 1st-order topology of $H_3$ is captured by the 1st-order surface states of $H_2$, and the resultant 2nd-order topology of this subsystem is further captured by the 1st-order surface states of $H_1$, leading to $3$rd-order topological boundary states of the overall system.
-The inheritance of the topology only requires each $S^m_i$ falls within the nontrivial regime associated with $S^m_{i-1}$.
-Finally, since the order of topology cannot be further reduced, the last BIS $S_n^m$ is defined only for topologically characterize $H_n$ and is not restricted to a 2nd-order one.
+In other words, the first-order topology of $H_2$ is captured by the first-order surface states of $H_1$, thus giving rise to second-order topological boundary states of the overall system.
+For $n>2$, this procedure can be repeatedly applied to the Hamiltonian until a first-order topological Hamiltonian $H_n$ is obtained.
+For example, for $n=3$, the first-order topology of $H_3$ is captured by the first-order surface states of $H_2$, and the resultant second-order topology of this subsystem is further captured by the first-order surface states of $H_1$, leading to third-order topological boundary states of the overall system.
+The inheritance of the topology only requires that each $S^m_i$ falls within the nontrivial regime associated with $S^m_{i-1}$.
+Finally, since the order of topology cannot be further reduced, the last BIS $S_n^m$ is defined only for topologically characterized $H_n$ and is not restricted to a second-order one.

-\section{classification of higher-order topological phases with $Z$-invariants}
+\section{classification of higher-order topological phases with $Z$ invariants}

 Based on the time-reversal, particle-hole, and chiral symmetries, the tenfold AZ classification provides a systematic scheme for analyzing various topological properties.
 In this section, we focus on AZ classes with Z-type topological invariants, and construct corresponding continuous Hamiltonians for HOTPs in the form of Eq. \eqref{ReHadi}.
-We will first give a brief overview of the two complex classes (AIII and A) discussed in Ref. \cite{LI2021}, then analysis the other eight real classes in more details.
+We will first give a brief overview of the two complex classes (AIII and A) discussed in Ref. \cite{LI2021}, then analyze the other eight real classes in more detail.
 This analysis allows us to further generate lattice models of HOTPs characterized by the nested BISs in different classes, with examples given in Sec~\ref{Sec4}.